Approximating Sparse Graphs: The Random Overlapping Communities Model: Convergent sequences of sparse graphs

+We give sequences that illustrate the notions of convergence. \Cref{random seq} focuses on the convergence of sequences of random graphs.
+Not all sequences of graphs converge or contain a convergent subsequence according to our defintion; see \Cref{non convergent} for an example.
 We begin with the hypercube sequence, which directly motivates this paper. \begin{lemma}[hypercube limit] The $d$-dimensional hypercube is a graph on $2^d$ vertices, each labeled with a string in $\{0,1\}^d$.
 Two vertices are adjacent if the Hamming distance of their labels is $1$.
 Let $(G_d)$ be the sequence of $d$-dimensional hypercubes.
-The sparsity exponent of the sequence $(G_d)$ is $1/2$ and the sequence is fully convergent with limit $(w_3, w_4, \dots)$ where
+The sparsity exponent of the sequence $(G_d)$ is $1/2$ and the sequence is fully convergent with limit $(w_3, w_4, \dots)$ where\footnote{ Throughout $n!!$ denotes the double factorial, $n!!=n\cdot (n-2) (n-4) \dots 2$ for even $n$ and $n!!=n\cdot (n-2) (n-4) \dots 1$ for odd $n$.}

 The $k$-limit of the sequence is $(w_3, w_4, \dots w_k)$. \end{lemma}

 \begin{proof} We claim that for $k$ even $W_k(G_d)= (k-1)!! n d^{k/2} + o\brac{ n d^{k/2}}$ where $n=2^d$.
 Each hypercube edge $(u,v)$ corresponds to a one coordinate difference between the labels of $u$ and $v$.
 We think of $k$-walks on the hypercube as length $k$ strings where the $i^{th}$ character indicates which of the $d$ coordinates is changed on the $i^{th}$ edge of the walk.
 In closed walks each coordinate that is changed is changed back, so every coordinate appearing in the corresponding string appears an even number of times.
 Therefore at most $k/2$ coordinates appear in the string.
 Let $Y_i$ be the number of length $k$ strings with $i$ distinct characters that correspond to a closed $k$-walk.
 Since there are $d$ possible coordinates, there are ${d \choose i}$ ways to select the $i$ characters and so $Y_i = \Theta(d^i)$.
 Therefore There are ${ d \choose k/2}$ ways to select the coordinates to change and $k!/2^{k/2}$ length $k$ strings where $k/2$ characters appear twice.
 Thus and the claim follows.